Homeowners Insurance Inspection: What to Expect and How to Prepare

 Noting any recent home improvements or renovations that might affect the home's value and safety.

-Exterior Inspections
+Homeowners Insurance Exterior Inspections

 Exterior inspections are all about checking the outside of your home to make sure it's safe and well-maintained.
-Generally, inspectors look around to see if there are any problems or hazards, like a worn-out roof or cracks in the walls, that could lead to bigger issues later.
+Generally, inspectors look around to see if any problems or hazards, like a worn-out roof or cracks in the walls, could lead to bigger issues later.
 They also take a close look at your yard and anything near your home, like big tree branches, that could be risky.
 Here's what they usually focus on:

 house icon